-The Billings area has historically benefited from oil and gas activities in the broader region, especially from the Bakken oil fields in eastern Montana and western North Dakota over the last 15 years.
+The Billings area benefits from oil and gas activities in the broader region, especially from the Bakken oil fields in eastern Montana and western North Dakota, with significant increases over the past 20 years.
 Our community provides a significant amount of manufacturing, transport, services, and support to companies doing business in that region.
-Over the past year, this activity has remained somewhat steady from the prior year.
-About one year ago, WTI prices were around \$51.70.
-As of this writing, that price has risen to \$55.10.
-This is still well off the high in June of 2014 of \$107.55.
+Over the past year, this activity has a bit unstable, with WTI prices ranging from \$45.67 to \$76.90, and recently standing at \$46.36.
+While continued efficiencies have allowed for lower break-even points, at recent rates, activity will likely stay somewhat soft compared to the highs experienced several years ago.